zhouquan2k/newmall/README.md

 ## Goals
 1. real mall project for production
-2. gain new architecture experience, not only code, but also process of the whole project
+2. gain new architecture experience, not only code, but also the whole process of the project

 ## Architecture